netgrif/petriflow/docs/tutorials/data-basic.md

 ## What you will need

 * 10 - 15 minutes
-* Netgrif SDK already installed or created free account at [demo.netgrif.com](https://demo.netgrif.com)
+* Netgrif Application Engine CE already installed or created free account at [demo.netgrif.com](https://demo.netgrif.com)
 * Access to the internet for [builder.netgrif.com](https://builder.netgrif.com) site

 ## Tutorial